Azure/azure-cli-extensions/src/datafactory/README.md

-# Azure CLI Storage Preview Extension #
+# Azure CLI Datafactory Extension #
 This is a extension for datafactory features.

 ### How to use ###